Proof Of Onward Travel

 How to provide proof of onward travel when travelling on a one-way ticket.

 “Can I please see Proof of Onward Travel?”

-If, for example, you’re flying into the Philippines (a country which has enshrined ‘Proof of Onward Travel’ into their immigration laws), but you don’t wish to commit to a departure date (so many nice beaches and amazing Scuba diving there), you can use Expedia to search for one-way flights out of the Philippines and book a flight which is highlighted ‘Free Cancel w/in 24 hrs‘ (as indicated below).
+If, for example, you’re flying into the Philippines (a country which has enshrined ‘Proof of Onward Travel’ into their immigration laws), but you don’t wish to commit to a departure date (so many nice beaches), you can use Expedia to search for one-way flights out of the Philippines and book a flight which is highlighted ‘Free Cancel w/in 24 hrs‘ (as indicated below).